Wemtym/wemtym/README.md

 ## About Me 🚀

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
+I'm a passionate **Junior Front End Web Developer** with experience in **IT support**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 **Currently a participant of ALX Front End Web Development**
 - 🔭 Working on: **Development of a secure agricultural produce inventory and forecasting system**